 Often times when you make an API call, there may be hundreds, thousands, or even tens of thousands of results.
-To ensure efficient performance of the API, we set a limit on the number of results displayed for each call.
+To ensure the efficient performance of the API, we set a limit on the number of results displayed for each call.
 This page will help you understand how to navigate paging in the Dragon Metrics API.

-By default all calls return 50 results.
+By default, all calls return 50 results.
 Using the parameter limit you can change this to your preferred value.

-If all calls are limited to a 500 results, how do you get the rest of the results if there are more than this?
+If all calls are limited to 500 results, how do you get the rest of the results if there are more than this?
 That's where the parameter start comes in.
 This parameter represents the index of the first result in the set returned.
 The default for start is 0, which is the first item in the collection.

 For example, let's say you want to make a request to a collection that contains 1,000 results.
 If your first request is set to limit=50 and start=0, you will get back items 0-49.
 If you want the next page of results, you will set limit=50 and start=50 to get items 50-99.
 After this, you'd use limit=50 and start=100, and so on.

 Using limit and start to page through large sets of results is simple enough, but we actually try to make it easier for you.
-Just about every API reponse contains a paging object, that contains everything you need to know about navigating around the entire set of results.
+Just about every API response contains a paging object, that contains everything you need to know about navigating around the entire set of results.

 Here's an example of a typical response: